Georgia schools budget adopted with $950 million in cuts

 Up in the air is whether Georgia will be able to pocket roughly $7.5 million budgeted for preparing year-end tests.
 State officials have asked the federal government to waive administering the Georgia Milestones assessments and other reporting requirements for the 2020-21 school year.

-The state school budget poised to take effect Wednesday was set last week by the General Assembly, which approved about $2.2 billion in cuts to state agencies.
-Gov. Brian Kemp signed the 2021 fiscal year budget Tuesday morning.
+The state school budget poised to take effect Wednesday, July 1, was set last week by the General Assembly, which approved about $2.2 billion in cuts to state agencies.
+Gov. Brian Kemp signed the 2021 fiscal year budget Tuesday morning, June 30.